python-consul/python-consul/README.rst

 Contributing
 ------------

-python-consul is currently maintained by @abn and @cablehead.
+python-consul is currently maintained by:

+- @matusvalo
+- @abn
+- @cablehead

 Please reach out if you're interested in being a maintainer as well.
 Otherwise, open a PR or Issue we'll try and respond as quickly as we're able.

 Issue Labels
 ~~~~~~~~~~~~